 - H0: r ≠ 0 (There is a relationship between the variables in the population)

 - Decided what the level of significance will be

 - Calculate degrees of freedom to determine the t critical value (computer does this)

 - State conclusion.

 Below is an example

-A clerk wants to see if there is a correlation between the overall grade students get on an exam and the the number of words the wrote for their essay.
+A clerk wants to see if there is a correlation between the overall grade students get on an exam and the number of words they wrote for their essay.
 Below are the results

 Student Grade Words on Essay